bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     Choose a smaller number if you wish to display less path components.

-- Enable history expansion with the space key.
+- Enable history expansion with the *SPACE* key.

     ```sh
     bind Space:magic-space
     ```

-    For example, `!!<space>` will immediately expand to the last command.
+    For example, `!!<SPACE>` will immediately expand to the last command.

 Bash Aliases
 -------------